shavenwarthog/johntellsall/class/django-queryset2/index.rst

 Django QuerySets
 ================================================================

-A queryset in Django represents a stream of rows from the database, filtered by a query.
+represents a *stream* of rows from the database

 .. note:: models.py